seyhunsaral/choicepy/README.md

 ### Voters
 Voters are represented by their preferences over the candidates, i.e. an electorate is a list of lists.
 Every inner list represents a voter and the elements in this list are the candidates sorted according to the preference of the voter.
+We support the case where voters have strict and complete preferences over candidates.

 #### Custom Voter preferences
 You can set the voters using the method set_voters.
 ```python